What is Leverage in Forex Trading

 The broker does not always provide the same amount of leverage overall.
 Brokers determine their commission rates, which in some situations might be 1:100 or higher.
 Most often, a ratio is used to describe forex leverage.
 In this case, it means that you can open trades for up to $100 with $1 in equity.

 Defining the Different Leverage in Forex

-In the world of investment, leverage has been crucial to the growth of forex trading.
+In the world of investment, leverage trading has been crucial to the growth of forex trading.
 Now more than ever, investors are looking to the market as a way to stretch their money further.
 However, there isn’t a universally applicable leverage option available when looking at the Forex market.
 You must focus on margin-based leverage and actual leverage in particular to fully comprehend leverage and its possible effects.

 Forex Leverage Based on Margin

 By dividing the whole transaction amount by the amount of margin you must make available, you can compute margin-based leverage.
 Consider that you are trading USD/JPY at a $100,000 standard lot size.
 You would need to deposit the margin, which is equal to 1% of the total cost.
 In this case, the margin would be $1,000 and the leverage would be 100:1 (100,000/1,000).

 Divide the value of your holdings by your trading capital in order to get actual level of leverage in every position.
 You are trading with 10x leverage, for instance, if you have $10,000 in your account & decide to open position for $100,000.
 You are trading at 20x leverage if you trade two regular lots ($200,000) as opposed to one standard lot ($100,000).
 The size of margin and the broker’s discretion both influence the leverage that is offered.